 Corrections for individual GNSS error components

-Over the next several years, additional GNSS signals will be available to the public.
-These signals include Galileo, Compass, GPS L5, GPS L1C, GPS L2C and GLONASS M.
+All GNSS are evolving to offer more civilian signals,

 There may be merit in broadcasting corrections for the individual GNSS error components instead of only providing a single pseudorange correction encompassing all error components.
 Error components such as the tropospheric and ionospheric errors are common to all GNSS systems and may be broadcast independently of components specific to the individual GNSS systems.
 Independent error components such as precise orbits and precise time change slowly and may be broadcast infrequently for each GNSS satellite.